Lasimeri/Meri_Bot_Rust/README.md

    - Replace `your-chat-model-name` and `your-reasoning-model-name` with your actual model names.
    - For reasoning tasks, consider using models optimized for logical analysis (e.g., qwen3:4b, qwen3:8b, etc.).
    - The `system_prompt.txt` configures the AI's behavior and personality for chat interactions.
+   - The `rank_system_prompt.txt` configures the Qwen3 reranking model's analysis criteria and output format.

 5. **Set up SerpAPI (Optional - for enhanced web search)**